camunda-community-hub/zeebe-worker-java-testutils/README.md

 ## Current Status

 * Working on a proof of concept
-* Many methods are not yet implemented or have dummy implementations ( e.g. `JobClient::setVariables(Map)` is implemented, but `JobClient::setVariables(InputStream)` is not implemented)
-* The most common call paths are covered
 * Next step is to use this library for testing and refine the assertion API

 ## Things to Know